vvskchaitanya/fullstack-accelerate/docs/java/hands-on/02-arrays/index.md

 <b>Output:</b> Sum = 15
 </pre>

-### Problem 2: Average of Array Elements
+### Problem 4: Average of Array Elements

 **Description:**
-Write a Java program to find the average of elements in an array.
+Write a Java program to declare array variable with integer type and print the average of all elements.

 **Example:**
 <pre>